Far-From-Here-studio/BOTD-Unity6/README.md

 .*FSR2 + realtime GI setup* (recentlky changed)

-How to => you can load BOTD gameplay content by loading BootStrapDemo.unity(which have the global volumes for sky etc) in Assets/FarFromHere/..
+## How to =>

+You can load BOTD gameplay content by loading BootStrapDemo.unity(which have the global volumes for sky etc) in Assets/FarFromHere/..
 Then use the SceneLoader gameObject to load the full BOTD ScenesList, press play, and enjoy :)

-Lastest Updataes :
+### Lastest Updataes :
 .
 Added Mesh LOD to some mesh

 .
 Removed FSR2 to use STP + DynaResoltion => try